kubeflow/website/content/docs/components/multi-tenancy/design.md

 to manage user access.

 This feature enables users to share access to their workspaces.
-Workspace owners can share/revoke workspace access with other users through Kubeflow UI.
+Workspace owners can share/revoke workspace access with other users through the Kubeflow UI.
-Once invited, users will have permissions to edit the workspace and operate kubeflow custom resources.
+After being invited, users have permissions to edit the workspace and operate Kubeflow custom resources.

-Kubeflow multi-tenancy is self-served - new user can self-register to create and own their workspace through the UI.
+Kubeflow multi-tenancy is self-served - a new user can self-register to create and own their workspace through the UI.

 Kubeflow uses Istio to control in-cluster traffic.
 By default, requests to user